 What is IOTA? – Complete Guide on IOTA

-IOTA is a revolutionary cryptocurrency on a decentralised ledger.
+IOTA is a revolutionary cryptocurrency that is based on a decentralised ledger.
 The team behind the project hope to make it the standard protocol for machine-to-machine payments and communication in the years to come.
 The IOTA coin has been available to trade since 2015.
 Primarily, IOTA is designed for the Internet of Things (IoT) and has been described by its co-founder, David Sonstebo, as a “sleeping giant” of the cryptocurrency world.

 - IOTA uses the ‘Tangle’ technology, which is a Directed Acyclic Graph (DAG)

 - It is the first open-source distributed ledger built to power the Internet of Things

 - High scalability of transactions

 - Designed to allow even the smallest devices to participate

 What is IOTA?